-Individuals suffering from the symptoms of food poisoning e.g. diarrhoea, vomiting or upset stomach or who had symptoms within the last 48 hrs or has a family member with symptoms must be excluded from food preparation and service areas and must not come into contact with food to be consumed by others.
-If in doubt, contact the University Food Safety Advisor MAS Environmental.
+Individuals suffering from the symptoms of food poisoning e.g. diarrhoea, vomiting or upset stomach or had symptoms within the last 48 hrs or has a family member with diarrhoea and/or sickness for more than 24 hrs MUST be excluded from food preparation and service areas and must not come into contact with food to be consumed by others.
+If in doubt contact the University Head of Operations.

-Ingredients should be checked to ensure they are within their "use by" date and free from visual signs of contamination e.g. mould, insects.
-Packaging should be checked for signs of tampering, damage etc.
+Food items should be checked by trained personnel to ensure any packaging is intact; the foods are within their "use by" date and free from visual signs of contamination e.g. mould, insects.
+Additional checks should be carried out to check for signs of tampering, damage etc.